dfinance/docs/staking/delegate_dfi.md

 ## How to delegate DFI

-First, choose validator you want to delegate your DFI to and send `delegate` transaction to the network.
+First, choose the validator you want to delegate your DFI to and send `delegate` transaction to the network.

 Use [wallet](https://wallet.testnet.dfinance.co/) to delegate.
 Or use **dncli**: